Course 1 Recap & Forward Map

 - Grafana: Monitor and validate (dashboards, metrics, trends)

-You created your first VPC (myfirst-vpc
+You created your first VPC (myfirst-vpc) using the browser-based GitOps workflow.

 Key Moment: